leovandriel/caffe2_cpp_tutorial/README.md

 ## Plots

 Some of the examples have a `--display` option, which will show an OpenCV window with images and plots covering the training progress.
-This windows and plots mini framework is defined in [window.h](include/caffe2/util/window.h) and [plot.h](include/caffe2/util/plot.h).
-To see a short demo, run:

-    ./bin/plot
+These graphs are drawn using the [cvplot](https://github.com/leonardvandriel/cvplot) framework.

 <img src="script/plot.jpg" alt="Plot Examples" width="450"/>

-The style of windows and colors are intentionally pale and pixelated to give a dated feel to the whole thing.

 ## Troubleshooting